arago/OGIT/SGO/format/README.md

     * Subsequential division of an NTO into sub-NTO's is not possible, e.g. ogit/Forum/Profile and not ogit/Forum/Website/Profile
  * Names of NTO's shouldn't contain organization names, but instead consist on a generalization.
 E.g. instead arago/ -> automation/
  * The only possibility of having data stored in GraphIT not using the global ontology is strongly discouraged due to low performance but possible within the isolated  ogit/CustomApplicationData/ namespace under ogit/CustomApplicationData/appID
- * All entities should be allowed to have free attributes
+ * All entities will be allowed to have free attributes
  * There will be no inheritance

 Requirements for _Attribute_ definitions: